B2B sales – Why you need to master your cost of sales to get scalable and efficient

-It’s still common among many B2B sales departments to claim relation is the most important thing to close the deals.
-Therefore they still want to meet every new potential or existing customers to qualify and close their deals.
+It’s still common among many B2B sales departments to claim that relation is the most important thing to close the deals.
+Therefore, they still want to meet every new potential or existing customers to qualify and close their deals.

-Even though relation is important there are more efficient ways to meet new and existing customer early on when it comes to finding new deals.
+Even though relation is important there are more efficient ways to meet new and existing customers early on when it comes to finding new deals.